Fingerprint wrapping paper

-Children can give their gifts a personal touch with wrapping paper that is unique and fun to make.
+Why not enjoy creating fingerprint wrapping paper as well?
+Children can give their gifts a personal touch, along with their cards, with wrapping paper that is unique and fun to make.

 You will need: